 \label{sec:conclusions}

-The AMs are most often based on a daily time step due to the availability of long precipitation archives.
-However, it is unlikely that two analogue synoptic situations, that evolve relatively quickly, would correspond optimally at the same hours of the day.
-It is probable that better matches may be found at another hour, which can change the selection of the analogue dates.
+The AMs are most often based on a daily time step owing to the availability of long precipitation archives.
+However, it is unlikely that two analogue synoptic situations which evolve relatively quickly would correspond optimally at the same hours of the day.
+It is probable that better matches may be found at a different hour, which can change the selection of the analogue dates.

-As \citet{Finet2008} had previously shown, the introduction of an MTW allows finding better analogue situations in terms of the atmospheric circulation.
-Using recent reanalysis datasets, MTWs with 12h, 6h, and 3h time steps were assessed.
-It has been demonstrated here that the improvement of the S1 criterion values was growing with the rank of the analogue.
-This was due to the accumulation of better analogues within the predicted distributions.
-The improvement of the S1 criterion increased for smaller MTW time steps.
+As shown in previous research \citet{Finet2008}, the introduction of an MTW enables better analogue situations to be obtained in terms of atmospheric circulation.
+Using recent reanalysis datasets, MTWs with 12-h, 6-h, and 3-h time steps were assessed in the present study.
+Improvement in the S1 criterion values increased with the rank of the analogue owing to the accumulation of better analogues within the predicted distributions.
+Moreover, the improvement in the S1 criterion increased for smaller MTW time steps.

-A seasonal effect has been highlighted, as the MTW was more profitable for winter than summer.
-The reason is likely that the diurnal cycle has a bigger effect in summer than in winter which results in better analogues at the same time of the day.
-The preference for the same hours in summer has been demonstrated; whereas, a large part of the analogue situations were selected at a different time in winter.
+A seasonal effect was highlighted such that the MTW was more profitable for winter than for summer.
+A likely reason is that the diurnal cycle has a greater effect in summer than in winter, which results in better analogues at the same time of the day.
+The preference for the same hours in summer has been demonstrated, whereas a large part of the analogue situations were selected at a different time in winter.

-The MTW improved the precipitation prediction, as the CRPS globally decreased for all stations, both on the CP and the VP.
-The prediction skill on the CP was almost always improved further by reducing the time step of the MTW, but not of the same magnitude.
-Results on the VP showed globally the same trends, but with more variability.
-It was also shown that the reliability of the considered AMs improved for the prediction of different threshold exceedences, especially with a 3h-MTW.
+The MTW improved the precipitation prediction, with the CRPS showing a global decrease for all stations for both the CP and VP.
+The prediction skill for the CP was almost always improved further by reducing the time step of the MTW, but the magnitude differed.
+The results for the VP showed the same global trends but had more variability.
+Moreover, the reliability of the considered AMs improved for the prediction of different threshold exceedances, especially with a 3-h MTW.

-Both improvements of the analogy criterion and the performance scores were found to be higher for MTWs with a smaller time step (3 h).
-A 3h-MTW provides 8 times more candidate situations, even though not fully independent.
-As the MTW provides additional situations to the pool of possible analogues, it can be seen as an inflation of the archive.
+Improvements of the analogy criterion and the performance scores were both found to be higher for MTWs with a smaller time step of 3 h.
+A 3-h MTW provided eight times more candidate situations, although they were not fully independent.
+Because the MTW provides additional situations to the pool of possible analogues, it can be considered as an inflation of the archive.

-The improvement of the circulation analogy and the change in performance of the precipitation prediction was found to be more important for days with heavier precipitation.
-These are generally related to more dynamic atmospheric situations and are less frequent in the archive.
+The improvement in the circulation analogy and the change in performance of the precipitation prediction was found to be more important for days with heavier precipitation.
+These results are generally related to more dynamic atmospheric situations and are less frequent in the archive.
 These situations have more specific circulation patterns that are evolving more rapidly.
-Therefore, an MTW was found to be of particular interest in this kind of situation, benefiting the prediction of heavier precipitation events.
+Therefore, an MTW was found to be of particular interest in this type of situation and is beneficial for the prediction of heavier precipitation events.

-The importance of the quality of the precipitation archive was also demonstrated, as simplistic reconstructions of subdaily time series led to a loss of all the improvement brought by the MTW.
-The precipitation prediction is improved only when the precipitation chronology is close to the accurate one.
-Attempts to reconstruct longer time series based on simplistic proportional distributions or by using meteorological variables from the NCEP reanalysis 1 dataset as proxy did not succeed.
-Other reanalysis datasets with more accurate moisture variables could eventually perform better.
+The importance of the quality of the precipitation archive was also demonstrated because simplistic reconstructions of sub-daily time series led to a loss of all the improvement brought by the MTW.
+The precipitation prediction improved only when the precipitation chronology was close to the accurate values.
+Attempts to reconstruct longer time series based on simplistic proportional distributions or by using meteorological variables from the NCEP reanalysis 1 dataset as a proxy were not successful.
+Other reanalysis datasets with more accurate moisture variables could show better performance.